The Effect of SMS Reminders on Health Screening Uptake

 with Nguyen Van Kinh, Mirna Abd El Aziz, and Till Bärnighausen

-ongoing | descriptive | secondary data | Europe
+working paper | descriptive | secondary data | Europe

 Regular access to health care is crucial to ensure prevention and adequate care for chronic diseases.
 This is particularly important as people age, as the probability to have a chronic condition increases.
 We use data from the Survey on Health.
 Ageing and Retirement in Europe to analyze patterns of health care visits among the population aged 50+ in Europe.